MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 1. Go to the search ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Shop** and choose the related link.
 2. Select the Shop for which you want to synchronize inventory to open **Shopify Shop Card** page.
 3. Choose the **Locations** action to open **Shopify Shop Locations**.
-4. Choose the **Get Shopify Locations** action to import all locations defined in the Shopify.
+4. Choose the **Get Shopify Locations** action to import all the locations defined in the Shopify.
 You can find them in the [**Locations**](https://www.shopify.com/admin/settings/locations) settings in your **Shopify admin**.
-5. Fill in the **Location Filter** if you want to include inventory from specific locations only.
-For example, you can enter *EAST|WEST*, so that inventory from these two locations only is available for sales via online shop.
+5. In the **Location Filter** field, add locations, if you want to include inventory from specific locations only.
+For example, you can enter *EAST|WEST*, so that inventory only from these two locations is available for sales via online shop.
-6. Remove toggle from the **Disabled** field to enable inventory sync for selected Shopify locations.
+6. Deselect the **Disabled** toggle to enable inventory sync for selected Shopify locations.

 You can initialize inventory synchronization in two ways.